saulobritto/bioinfo-tools-gcolab/README.md

-# genome-assembly-gcolab
+# bioinfo-tools

-Pipeline to genome assembly using different programs in google colab.
+- Pipeline to genome assembly using different programs in google colab.
+- Search and Count Engine for words(like genes) in google colab.